Before I get into some basic information about talent agencies that comedians should know, please note:

 Regional talent agencies cover a multi-state area from a central location and will work with talent in the states that they cover.

 National talent agencies cover all states across the nation.

-There are some regional and national talent agencies who will work with comedy club comedians who are at the headliner level.
+There are a few regional and national talent agencies that will work with comedy club comedians who are at the headliner level.

-However you will find that most of what these talent agencies offer in the way of stand-up comedians tends to be focused on corporate comedians who can deliver a clean act because the profit base for providing such talent is far greater than providing comedians for comedy clubs or similar types of venues.
+However, you will find that most of what these talent agencies offer in the way of stand-up comedians tends to be focused on corporate comedians who can deliver a clean act, as the profit base for providing such talent is far greater than providing comedians for comedy clubs or similar types of venues.